mgpeters/memory-game-udacity/fend-project-memory-game-master/README.md

 Enjoy!

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+For specific, detailed instructions on the criteria of this project, look at the project specifications in the [Udacity Classroom](https://review.udacity.com/#!/rubrics/591/view).

 ## Contributing